Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: The adults have been observed in Florida from March through early May, and again in August.
-As of 2022, our one record for North Carolina is from April 18.
+As of 2025, our two records for North Carolina are from mid-April and from late-August.

 Habitats and Life History